wathne/dat310-2023-examproject/report/report.md

 - Show posts in thread (vertical scroll).
 - Create new post in thread.
 - Image upload is optional except for the initial post in a new thread.
-Implements all required functionality as specified in examproject.md.
+- Implements all required functionality as specified in examproject.md.

 Maybe:
 - Image restrictions.
-- Generate and store thumbnails to save bandwidth, click image for full version.
+- Generate and store thumbnails to save bandwidth, click to load full version.
 - Thread count limit.
 - Voting/Likes.
 - Users with admin rights.